AN HONEST TRAVEL GUIDE FOR NEW YORK CITY!

 Wow, I had just walked into a minefield!
 In my confused state, I decided to simply opt for the classic option.
 A plain bagel with cream cheese.
 Most of my classmates had ordered pancakes that were dripping with maple syrup, while another had opted for the most delicious-looking French toast that came with bacon.
 The smells were intoxicating.
 Suddenly I found myself questioning my desire for simple cream cheese.
 Had I made the right choice?
 I had no time to reconsider as the waitress placed my bagel down directly under my nose.
 It was ridiculously thick, fresh-looking, and still warm, like it had just come out of the oven.

-Mmmmmm… There was a huge wedge of cream cheese sat upon the top, just waiting to be spread.
+Mmmmmm… There was a huge wedge of cream cheese sitting on the top, just waiting to be spread.
 My mouth started to water as I stopped questioning my decision.
 I took my first bite of the soft, white bagel.
 I literally died and went to heaven!
 Honestly, it was so delicious.
 I must have had cream cheese all over my top lip, but I didn’t care.
 Try a New York Bagel; they are the best!
 When I returned to the UK, I bought some bagels just to re-live this heavenly experience time and time again.
 They weren’t as nice as they were in the big apple; even so, I’m forever hooked!

 Oh my goodness, this place is so much fun!
 Think of the Hard Rock Café, but on steroids.
 It’s a bright, fun and loud over-the-top restaurant, which also houses Hollywood memorabilia.
 The food looked amazing, but during my visit, I was more interested in looking around than I was in eating, so I ended up settling on the soup with a roll on the side.
 It may have been simple, but it was still tasty.
 The others I dined with also really enjoyed their meals.
 Although, for the most part, they mainly consisted of big juicy hamburgers and fries.
 Instead of a dessert, I ordered a delicious vanilla milkshake, which was not only so yummy, but it filled me up alllll day!